kuoCoursera/Getting_and_Cleaning_Data_Project/CodeBook.md

 # Code Book for the Course Project

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 This project uses the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 Data for the project:
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip